R-Steendam/MSc-Thesis/README.md

 All the input files and scripts used to create the data and analyze them for my thesis titled:
-"Examining the Internal Structure of Protein Aggregates using Two-Dimeansional Infrared Spectroscopy"
+"Examining the Internal Structure of Protein Aggregates using Two-Dimensional Infrared Spectroscopy"

 All MD analysis scripts have been adapted from the scripts used with the "Lyzosime in water" GROMACS tutorial [1]